teambit/docs/docs/getting-started/compose-components/use-dependencies.md

 id: use-dependencies
 ---

+import { Image } from '@site/src/components/image'
 import depImg from './deps.png';
 import depGraphImg from './dep-graph.png';

 Now that we have our first Component created, let's add the first dependency.
 Dependencies allow to compose components together and use them from each other.

 Go to `my-welcome.ts` and add the following `import` statement just below the `react` import statement.